Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 - AWS Web Application Firewall (WAF): Protects web applications from common web exploits and vulnerabilities.

-- AWS Identity and Access Management (IAM): Enables secure management of access to AWS services and resources.
+- AWS Identity and Access Management (IAM): Enables secure access management to AWS services and resources.

-- AWS CloudTrail: Provides logging and monitoring of AWS account activity, aiding in auditing and compliance.
+- AWS CloudTrail: Logs and monitors AWS account activity, aiding in auditing and compliance.

 Preparing for Penetration Testing in AWS